ThisIsNotANamepng/School-Website/ForFutureDevelopers.md

-# For future developers
+# For future developers - The Man Pages

 I know that I won't be around after I graduate to continue updating and developing this tool, so I have decided to write a comprehensive guide to the workings of this website, along with all of the blunders and successes I've made along the way as warnings for future maintainers

 We started the website on Replit.com, I don't know what you are using now, but that's where we started our humble beginnings.
 We spent a month looking at diffferent ways to search a database from a webpage.
 We tried JSON, SQL, Ajax, pure javascript, paid services, cloud computing.
 It took a long time.
 We finally landed on a php search with an xml database becasue it was the only thing that worked

 We looked at img maps, Google maps, pngs, embeding a paid service, OpenStreetMaps, and finally settled on the less elegant html camvas solution for the map portion

 We talked to the Computer Science teacher, the IT department, the school marketing director, Buildings and Grounds, and the principal.
-This project is the result of hundereds of hours of work, thousands of lines of code, countless web searches.
+This project is the result of hundereds of hours of work, thousands of lines of code, and countless web searches.

 And now it's yours

+Good Luck

+You'll need it

+## Outline of the Entire Project
+Add the outline here

 ## index.php
 The search bar is a generic html search bar with css attatched.
 It's attatched to